 With Jovan’s local knowledge, we managed to exit the airport and get to Richmond Olympic parkrun in rapid time, arriving at 8:55am!
 Amazingly, we could still make it!
 A quick change of clothes beside the road, and with Jovan having to double-back to the car to get his barcode (in certain circumstances ‘DFYB’ can be a four-letter word!) we arrived just in time to hear the end of the briefing and take our place in the field.

 And then we were off!
 Jovan shot off like a rocket and there was no catching him!
 I rounded the scenic course at a pace allowing some sight-seeing and plenty of appreciation directed towards the volunteers as I passed.
 I eventually crossed the line in a considerably slower time than my earlier run in the day.
-Luckily, I had plenty of excuses… jet-lag, the airline food, some on-course puddles, gravel in my shoe, the sudden seasonal change, the Coriolis effect … but sadly Jovan would have none of it!
+Luckily, I had plenty of excuses… jet-lag, the airline food, some on-course puddles, gravel in my shoe, the sudden seasonal change, the Coriolis effec … but sadly Jovan would have none of it!

 Amazingly, the conditions at the venues across the two hemispheres were near identical; early morning showers had cleared, leaving a wet track and some humidity, but identical temperatures of around 17oC/62oF, despite the Winter to Summer season-switch.

-With finish token now in hand, for me this moment is the best part of the week.
+With finish token now in hand, for me, this moment is the best part of the week.
 The hard work of some heart-rate raising exercise is complete and a hearty breakfast beckons.
 Here the local parkrun community effectively takes over the local iconic Canadian Tim Hortons café.
-I agree Tim, donuts should be a breakfast staple!
+I agree with Tim, donuts should be a breakfast staple!

 After our breakfast, Jovan completed his brilliant hospitality by dropping me off at my hotel where I badly needed some freshening up and some lying down!
-It was a very long day, but it was a fun challenge to be able to try to achieve and I certainly felt very lucky to have the opportunity, and enjoyed a great sense of accomplishment afterwards, or perhaps was that simply exhaustion?!
+It was a very long day, but it was a fun challenge to be able to try to achieve and I certainly felt very lucky to have the opportunity and enjoyed a great sense of accomplishment afterwards, or perhaps was that simply exhaustion?!
 I again would really like to thank the Richmond Olympic parkrun team for being so helpful and welcoming and of course my friend Jovan, for his assistance and company on the morning.